A Little Context

 I'm not currently available for any contract work, side projects, or full-time roles.

-Before Ought I was head of design at
+Before Elicit I was head of design at

 Before that I spent five years at the developer education company

 A Little History